 Q. How do I choose an electric range?

-Size is one of the most important considerations to make.
-Measure the width, depth, and height of the space to make sure the electric range you purchase will fit, as ranges can vary in width from 20 inches to 40 inches.
+Size is one of the most important considerations to take into account.
+Measure the width, depth, and height of the available space to make sure the electric range you purchase will fit, since ranges can vary in width from 20 inches to 40 inches.
 Also, consider how much you’re willing to spend.
-Electric ranges can vary in price from a few hundred dollars to several thousand dollars depending on the features of the model.
+Electric ranges can vary in price from a few hundred to several thousand dollars, depending on the features of the model.

 Q. Which range is better: freestanding, slide-in, or built-in electric?

 This largely depends on what you need.
-Freestanding ranges are considered the lower end and typically don’t offer the same high-end power and features of more expensive slide-in and built-in electric ranges.
+Freestanding ranges are considered a lower-end option and typically don’t offer the same power and features of a more expensive built-in or slide-in range.
 If you’re an avid cook, it may be worth it to invest in a more expensive model.
-If you’re a typical home cook, though, a more affordable freestanding range will suit your needs just fine.
+Most home cooks, though, will do just fine with a more affordable freestanding range.

 Q. How long do electric ranges last?

 An electric range will last about 13 years on average.
-Frequent cleaning may extend the life of your electric range.
+Frequent cleaning may extend the life of the device.